-Limitation Scenario Fertility Medications, Smoking Cessation Products, Anorectics and Anti-Obesity Medications Coverage for these medications varies by Pharmacy Benefit Plan, Day Supply, quantity, etc. Some Pharmacy Benefit Plans may not cover some or all of these medications.
-Other limitations Limitations can also apply to quantity, specific DIN, Day supply, etc.
+Limitation Scenario Fertility Medications, Smoking Cessation Products, Anorectics and Anti-Obesity Medications Coverage for these medications varies by Pharmacy Benefit Plan, Days' Supply, quantity, etc. Some Pharmacy Benefit Plans may not cover some or all of these medications.
+Other limitations Limitations can also apply to quantity, specific DIN, Days' Supply, etc.